 While all the tactics discussed above are important to ensure safe conditions for football players practicing in extreme heat, it is also crucial to utilize cooling technology that can help players keep their core temperature down during practice.
 A 2008 study conducted at the University of Florida found that blowing cool, dry air through football shoulder pads will help reduce core body temperature and heart rate significantly, which will lower the risk of heat stroke.
 According to the study, forced air under the uniform, rather than misted, cool air blown onto the uniform, will deliver the most effective results.

 In addition to utilizing this tactic, you should set up some portable evaporative coolers along the sidelines at practice.
 This will deliver a massive amount of cool air to players during their break, making it much easier for them to maintain an appropriate core temperature throughout practice.

 Step up the cooling game with the Portacool Jetstream™ 250.
 This mid-range evaporative cooler is perfect for keeping your small spaces cool.
+Cool larger groups of employees, or use multiple to increase overall airflow.
 User-friendly features include easy-roll casters, cord wrap and streamlined maintenance.NAPA Tools & Equipment Global Industrial MSC ZORO Fastenal Airrex Portable Climate Solutions Portable Coolers Sales & Rentals Amazon Motion Industries O'Reilly Grainger Tooldom Portacool

 Whether you are working with youth, high school, college or professional football players, heat stroke is a serious issue that must be addressed.
 Portacool evaporative coolers provide one of the most effective ways to help football players stay safe when practicing during the peak summer heat.